Azmath111/both_of_us/README.md

 # both_of_us
-This is my personal project
+This is my personal project made for my motu.